U.S. Sports Betting — Where You Can Legally Sports Bet

 Arizona: Sports betting has yet to become legal in Arizona, although there does appear to be some interest.
 In early 2019, a bill was introduced that would allow “federally recognized Indian tribes” to offer sports betting.
 The bill failed and was introduced again in 2020.

 Arkansas: With an approved referendum in November 2019, sports betting became legal in Arkansas.
 Oaklawn Racing Casino Resort opened in July 2019 as the first retail sportsbook in the state.
 Currently, retail sports betting is the only form of legal sports betting available in Arkansas.
-Mobile and online wagering is not yet legal.
+Mobile and online wagering are not yet legal.

 California: California has been in and out of the news for a few years as it pertains to sports betting, but traction has been minimal and the experience frustrating.
 A previous bill was introduced that would allow the Golden State to offer legal sports betting if a change in federal law occurred.
 Clearly, the bill was looking directly at PASPA in hopes that it was struck down.
 The bill received no traction.
 Another bill was introduced in 2020 and needs to pass both chambers by June 25 in order to be put on the November ballot.